Ensemble Offspring | Stories of Water & Earth

 Boyd Music Series

-A culmination of almost 10 years of First Nations musical collaborations by Ensemble Offspring, Stories of Water and Earth is both a story and a musical journey of language, culture and singing – one which will touch the soul, the heart and the mind.
-Don’t miss this opportunity to hear the language of the land.
+At the heart of Ensemble Offspring is an unwavering commitment to the creation of living new music.
+Renowned as Australia’s most fearless and virtuosic instrumentalists, the ensemble stands at the forefront of musical innovation.
+A culmination of nearly ten years of First Nations musical collaboration, Stories of Water and Earth is both a story and a musical journey of language, culture, and song — one that speaks to the soul, the heart, and the mind.
+Don’t miss this rare opportunity to hear the language of the land.

 ★★★★½ “From each and every performer, joy radiated from their eyes, their smiles, their hearts” – Rebecca Varidel, Sydney Scoop